BANNED WASTES

 • Automobile batteries (lead-acid)

-• Biomedical or biohazardous (households may have some exceptions, call the landfill to determine if an exception is allowed.)
-(Veterinarians, dental and doctor clinics, nursing homes, hospitals, assisted living facilities, and similar places may have the ability to treat their waste to make it non-infectious.
-However approval from the county is still required to dispose of such treated or non-infectious waste.).
+• Veterinarians, dental and doctor clinics, nursing homes, hospitals, assisted living facilities, and similar places may treat waste to make it non-infectious, but county approval is still required.

 • Paints (see Liquid Waste above)